-Who says soup isn’t a summer food?
-There’s so much fantastic summer produce that lends itself so well to soup – we’ve actually been making a batch almost every week!
-Last week, we tried out a vegetable lentil soup with tons of seasonal produce – zucchini, yellow squash, purple potatoes, carrots, onions, garlic, kale (and more ingredients I’m currently forgetting – and it was such a great, easy way to empty the fridge and get in a few extra servings of vegetables.
+Who says soup isn't a summer food?
+There's so much fantastic summer produce that lends itself so well to soup.
+We've been making a batch almost every week!
+Last week, we tried out a vegetable lentil soup with tons of seasonal produce - zucchini, yellow squash, purple potatoes, carrots, onions, garlic, kale, and more ingredients I'm currently forgetting.
+It was such a great, easy way to empty the fridge and get in a few extra servings of vegetables.
 This week, we're bringing sunshine to your bowls with this bright roasted yellow tomato and bell pepper soup.
 It's finished with a savory green herb oil that brings richness to this light soup.

-We got a little more creative with this recipe, adding in juicy, ripe yellow heirloom tomatoes, roasted yellow bell peppers, fresh herbs, and a beautiful herb oil to finish.
-There’s a touch of spice from Berbere – an Ethiopian spice mix – but it’s mostly just refreshing and light.
+For this Yellow Tomato Bell Pepper Soup, we used juicy, ripe yellow heirloom tomatoes, roasted yellow bell peppers, fresh herbs, and that beautiful herb oil to finish.
+There's a touch of spice from Berbere - an Ethiopian spice mix - which complements the refreshing summer soup.

 This refreshing summer soup gets its yellow hue from yellow heirloom tomatoes and bell peppers.

 - 4 cups yellow tomatoes (approx 5 large heirloom tomatoes)

 - 2 carrots

 - 2 tbsp fresh basil

 - 2 tbsp fresh oregano